That is right, 13 days at sea…in a row! That’s 312 hours, 18,720 minutes, 1,123,200 seconds. But who’s counting?

 Many of my posts make reference to food…clearly a passion (obsession?) of mine.
 I got my love for food from my dad, and with such a need to be self-sufficient this interest has been magnified.

 My goal is to eat my way through travels, get to know a place by its food.
 Food is universal yet so intimate…global yet culturally specific.
-If my heart belongs to Mexico in the form of a perfectly executed taco al pastor with a mixed berry margarita (or hibiscus flower tea, depends on the mood), and for dessert a flan from the back of Don Chonito’s truck, then I guess ocean passages taste like cabbage.
+If my heart belongs to Mexico in the form of a perfectly executed taco al pastor with a mixed berry margarita and for dessert a flan from the back of Don Chonito’s truck, then I guess ocean passages taste like cabbage.

-I vowed to go as waste free as possible on this journey and in 13 days we’ve accumulated only 4 cans. #Proud.
+I made a pledge for a zero waste passage, and in 13 days we’ve accumulated only 4 cans.
 Our first weeks were designed to be supplied by lots of produce, consuming what would perish first.
 We joked that we would be eating rice and fish or fish with rice, and then to mix it up some fish with a side of rice…except this assumes you are actually catching said fish.
 We’ve been eating a pretty varied vegan diet so far.
 On perishables, 13 days into this we are down to lemons, apples, a handful of cucumbers, carrots, potatoes, onions, and enough cabbage to take us around the globe.

 “Get lots of cabbage” they said.